 Now it’s time to drill the air-tight box, put be careful don’t push to hard – I was impatient and destroyed a box.
 First mark the locations, see following sketch for the positions I used for the box.

 For the filament passage you going to need 16 mm holes.
-First I used a standard 4 mm drill and then a step drill to open them up to the 16 mm.
+First I pre-drilled the holes with a 2 mm wood drill bit*, then open them up with a 4 mm wood drill bit*.
+Finally use a step drill bit* to open them up to the 16 mm.
+To make life a little easier, Flo created a drilling template to mark the correct distances, here to download on thingiverse.

 Expert tip: Mask the larger diameters on the step drill to avoid too large holes.